eum3l/hysteria-nix/OPTIONS.md

 ## services.hysteria.server.settings.bandwidth
 The bandwidth values on the server side act as speed limits, limiting the maximum rate at which the server will send and receive data (per client).

-**Note that the server's upload speed is the client's download speed, and vice versa.**
+> **NOTE**: that the server's upload speed is the client's download speed, and vice versa.

 You can omit these values or set them to zero on either or both sides, which would mean no limit.
 Supported units are:
 + bps or b (bits per second)